Safe Documents in Microsoft 365 E5/A5

 To keep you protected, Safe Documents sends files to the Microsoft Defender for Endpoint cloud for analysis.
 Details on how Microsoft Defender for Endpoint handles your data can be found here: Microsoft Defender for Endpoint data storage and privacy.

-Files sent by Safe Documents are not retained in Defender beyond the time needed for analysis (typically, less than 24 hours).
+Files sent by Safe Documents are not retained in Defender for Endpoint beyond the time needed for analysis (typically, less than 24 hours).

-Use the Security & Compliance Center to configure Safe Documents
+Use the Microsoft 365 Defender portal to configure Safe Documents

 In the Global settings fly out that appears, configure the following settings:

-Allow people to click through Protected View even if Safe Documents identifies the file as malicious: We recommend that you leave this option turned off (leave the toggle to the left: ).
+- Allow people to click through Protected View even if Safe Documents identified the file as malicious: We recommend that you leave this option turned off (leave the toggle to the left: ).

 When you're finished, click Save.